diegoguevara/HibernateGenericDao/README.md

         List result = gdao.sqlQuery(sqlquery);

-Also, it allows to send parameters using Named Parameters in a Map object.
+Also, allows to send parameters using Named Parameters in a Map object.

         GenericDao gdao = new GenericDao();